How many Christians are there in Sri Lanka?

 Sri Lanka is a majority Buddhist nation, and so while Christians from more historical churches enjoy a little more freedom in expressing their faith, believers from Buddhist backgrounds are treated as second-class citizens and can face slander and attacks.

-Believers from Buddhist or Hindu backgrounds face harassment and discrimination from their families and communities.
+The Easter bombings were unprecedented and came as a huge shock to the country.
+Persecution in Sri Lanka usually comes from Buddhist monks, who wield a lot of influence in the villages, and believers from Buddhist or Hindu backgrounds face harassment and discrimination from their families and communities.
 They are pressured to recant their new faith, as conversion is regarded as a betrayal of their ethnicity.
 The majority of state schools do not teach Christianity as a subject, so Christian schoolchildren are forced to study Buddhism or Hinduism.
 Churches in rural areas have been attacked or closed, and Christians have been assaulted.

 Open Doors strengthens persecuted believers in Sri Lanka with Christian literature, income-generating projects, medical assistance for victims of violence and persecution survival training.